 Dalbeg Beach – Traigh Dhail Beag – Pronounced as ‘try dal bick’.
 Facing the North West and Atlantic.
 Another great beach to visit on a nice day, but the waves here are strong and do crash, especially in colder weather.

 Mangersta Beach, Uig – This is one that I would recommend to those who like photography, it’s also an experience to see.
-You can really appreciate the beauty of the beach and impact of the sea as it crashes onto the cliffs and sea stacks.
-The exposure on this beach means that the weather and swell is generally quite wild.
+You can appreciate the beauty of the beach and the impact of the sea as it crashes onto the cliffs and sea stacks.
+The exposure on this beach means that the weather and swell are generally quite wild.

 Although I grew up in the North of the Western Isles, on the Isle of Lewis, I cannot deny that it’s our friends in the South, on the Isle of Harris that have the most spectacular beaches.
 The beaches on the Isle of Lewis are truly beautiful and although I highly recommend visiting any of the above names beaches and more, as a tourist, I suspect it’s the many pictures and videos of the beaches on the Isle of Harris that may have caught your eye, and for good reason.